 The chart at the right shows the percentage of individuals in the Boonslick Region with a high school diploma, as well as the percentage with a bachelor’s degree.
 The comparison with the State of Missouri and the United States can also be seen.
-The source for this information is the 2009-2013 American Community Survey.
+The source for this information is the 2010-2014 American Community Survey 5 year estimates.

 Charts at the left show the median household income as well as the percentage of individuals below poverty in the Boonslick Region, the State of Missouri, and the United States.
-Again, this information is from the 2009-2013 American Community Survey.
+Again, this information is from the 2010-2014 American Community Survey 5 year estimates.

 Population Age Pyramid Changes 2000-2010